 The Bank has allocated internal risk limits in order to avoid concentrations, wherever relevant.
 The Bank has allocated PVO1 limits currency wise / bucket wise, which are monitored on daily basis for any possible concentration risk.

-Capital Requirement for Market Risk
+Quantitative Disclosures as per table DF 7 Capital Requirement for Market Risk